gborghesan/latex_notes/README.md

 ## References
-Instead of putting the type of reference before the `\ref` command, e.g. `Fig.~\ref{fig:myfig}`, I use the package _cleveref_ .
-This package gives the command `\cref{}`, that automatically recognises the type of reference adding the type. in case the reference need to have the first letter capitalised, the command `\Cref` is also available.
+Instead of putting the type of reference before the `\ref` command, e.g. `Fig.~\ref{fig:myfig}`, I use the package _cleveref_.
+This package gives the command `\cref{}`, which automatically recognises the type of reference by adding the type.
+In case the reference need to have the first letter capitalised, the command `\Cref` is also available.
-If the default behaviuor is not of (e.g. you what _Fig.
-1_ in place of _Figure 1_ in the text)it is possible to define the behaviuor.
+If the default behaviour is not of (e.g. you what _Fig.
+1_ in place of _Figure 1_ in the text)it is possible to define the behaviour.
 ```tex
 \usepackage{cleveref}
 \crefformat{equation}{(#2#1#3)}